Skip to content

 Response Relevancy

-\[ \text{answer relevancy} = \frac{1}{N} \sum_{i=1}^{N} cos(E_{g_i}, E_o) \]
+\[ \text{Answer Relevancy} = \frac{1}{N} \sum_{i=1}^{N} \text{cosine similarity}(E_{g_i}, E_o) \]

-\[ \text{answer relevancy} = \frac{1}{N} \sum_{i=1}^{N} \frac{E_{g_i} \cdot E_o}{\|E_{g_i}\|\|E_o\|} \]
+\[ \text{Answer Relevancy} = \frac{1}{N} \sum_{i=1}^{N} \frac{E_{g_i} \cdot E_o}{\|E_{g_i}\| \|E_o\|} \]

 Where: